isabella232/bas-style-kit/README.md

 A collection of HTML, CSS, and JS components for developing web projects consistent with the BAS brand.

-End-user documentation for the BAS Style Kit, documenting what it includes, and how to use it to build websites and web-applications is available at: [style-kit.web.bas.ac.uk](https://style-kit.web.bas.ac.uk).
+End-user documentation for the BAS Style Kit, documenting what it includes and how to use it to build websites and web-applications is available at: [style-kit.web.bas.ac.uk](https://style-kit.web.bas.ac.uk).

 ## Overview